vic0627/design-pattern/src/StructuralPatterns/Proxy/README.md

 # Proxy Pattern (代理模式)

-> **Proxy Pattern** is a Structural design pattern that provides a surrogate or placeholder for another object to control access to it.
+> **Proxy Pattern** is a Structural design pattern that provides a ^#^surrogate or placeholder for another object to control access to it.
 In other words, it allows us to create a proxy object that acts as a subtitle for the real object.
-The proxy object can intercept requests from the client and perform additional tesks before or after forwarding the request to the real object.
+The proxy object can ^#^intercept requests from the client and perform additional tasks before or after forwarding the request to the real object.

 ## Concept